DmitSo/demo-app_video-player/README.md

 # Brief info about the project

 This is one of my demo tasks before applying on one of the projects.
-Performed a slight code-style fixes and removed everything that could lead to deanonimising project/company that gave the task.
+It was pushed to this repository with three iterations.
+I've been interested if this approach might be interesting for those who will review this repository or not.

 # Task description